Greetings friends and fans! This is The Daily Bone and I'm your ever hopeful and eternally optimistic doggie reporter Chester L. W. Spaniel.

 I'm supposed to have some good messy mud by Monday for the Guys Night Out doggie blog event!

 What's more, it started snowing too!
-My esteemed colleague Joseph (Joey dog) Stephens and I went outside only twenty minutes later to document this event.
+My esteemed colleague Joseph (Joey dog) Spaniel and I went outside only twenty minutes later to document this event.

 We decided to take a nap and reassess the situation later.